MEGA65/mega65-user-guide/style-guide.md

 as much as possible for the basics.
 For computer specific terminology and spelling, the [Microsoft Style Guide](https://docs.microsoft.com/en-us/style-guide/welcome/) was used.
-And finally, the [Commodore 64 User Manual](http://www.zimmers.net/anonftp/pub/cbm/c64/manuals/C64_User_Manual_1984_2nd_Edition.pdf) and was used, as we're trying to replicate the look and feel of it.
+And finally, the [Commodore 64 User Manual](http://www.zimmers.net/anonftp/pub/cbm/c64/manuals/C64_User_Manual_1984_2nd_Edition.pdf) was used, as we're trying to replicate the look and feel of it.

 The intended audience for people reading (and contributing to) MEGA65 literature are people who are comfortable using a computer, and have good English skills.